-Students who are dismissed and who believe there are extenuating circumstances affecting their academic standing may appeal to the Vice President of Faculty Affairs and Chief Academic Officer, whose decision will be final.
-Appeals must be in writing and be received by the Vice President in accordance with the following deadlines: June 15 (for fall readmission) and January 3 (for spring readmission).
-It is highly recommended that students consult with the Director of Academic Services before filing an appeal.
+Students who are dismissed and who believe there are extenuating circumstances affecting their academic standing may appeal to the Vice President of Academic Affairs and Dean of Faculty, whose decision will be final.
+Appeals must be in writing and be received by the Vice President by the deadline specified in the dismissal letter.
+It is highly recommended that students consult with the Director of Academic Services about the date before filing an appeal.